 On the Sheet1 tab of your new Google Sheet, copy this formula into the empty cell B2:

-You should now see cell populated with the correct product title corresponding to the Item ID:
+You should now see the cell populated with a product title corresponding to the correct Item ID:

 5. Populate the full list of product titles

 Drag the corner of cell B2 with the newly populated product title and copy all the way down to the end of your Item ID list - you’ll now have a fully populated list of products each with their own performance data.
 Result!

 This simple solution should now enable you to review how your shopping campaigns are performing at a more granular product-level, such as: